-Commonly called the Time Out Market in Lisbon, the Mercado da Ribeira (riverside market) is more than a hundred years old, but its history as a trading place has been overtaken by something with a more modern appeal.
+Commonly called the Time Out Market, Lisbon’s Mercado da Ribeira (riverside market) is more than a hundred years old.
+Its history as a trading place has been overtaken by something with a more modern appeal.
+The western half of the building was renovated in 2014 by Time Out Lisboa magazine to house well-known local chefs in a canteen-style food hall.

 Mercado da Ribeira is next door to Cais do Sodre train station – the terminus for trains to the coastal town of Cascais.